DOD-101/Bubbles/docs/index.md

     - Bubbles have a gradient

 USAGE: If you prefer the look of this over v3.

+## Bubbles v3 p

+p stands for: parameters

+Based on v3, but:

+    -everything is very easily customized using parameters (variables) at the top

+USAGE: Best for most cases.

 ## Round cursor / canvas-round cursor